shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 <!--![Edit Workfiles2](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/19_edit_workfiles2.png)-->

 **NOTE:** Toolkit Default Configuration settings are organized alphabetically as an easy way to find specific settings.
-Keeping this convention will make your life a lot easier as the code gets a little heavier.
+Keeping this convention will make your life a lot easier as the configuration gets a little heavier.

-The [Environment configuration reference](link to file) lists where the configuration settings live for environment variables, what’s in the different YAML files, and why.

 **Step 21:** Save the file.

-Shotgun Desktop utilizes the pipeline configuration when it accesses a project.
-Launching a project from Shotgun Desktop initializes the pipeline configuration for that project.
-The guide, [How Shotgun Toolkit works](Link to How Shotgun Toolkit works), is a good reference for learning about the basics of Shotgun Toolkit.

 ## Reload the configuration

-**Step 22:** In the **File Open** dialog box inside of Maya open the reference box and select **Reload Engines and Apps**.
+**Step 22:** In the **File Open** dialog box inside of Maya, open the reference box and select **Reload Engines and Apps**.

 ![Reload engines](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/20_refresh_engines_apps.png)